t3kt/order/README.md

 The connection points use a point sprite material with a circular gradient (basically a circle with a fuzzy edge that's slightly darker in the middle).

-There is a single camera that never moves.

-There is no lighting since there aren't any phong or other such materials.
+There is a single camera that never moves, and no lighting since there aren't any phong or other such materials.

 There is a renderer that renders because it enjoys rendering.
 It's quite happy.

 ## post-processing
 After the renderer produces a stream of images, that stream is fed through a series of post-processing effects.
+* color adjustment
+* echo
+* bloom
+* stutter
+* feedback!

+### feedback
+The feedback effect is a loop where a frame is mixed with the previous frame and the output of that is fed back into it as the next "previous frame".
+When the opacity of the previous/feedback frames is low, this results in small trails behind anything that moves, which fade the further they get away from the original line.
+When the opacity is much higher (almost 100%), it would normally just end up eventually making everything white.
+To deal with this, the feedback image is processed with an edging effect, which effectively makes portions of it transparent, allowing it to mix without overwhelming the resulting image.